 Nominees should submit their completed nomination packet, including their additional materials, through the online nominee form.
 Nominees can access this form by using the unique URL they received in their email from the Schwartz Center.
 If you can’t find your unique link, please contact us at firstname.lastname@example.org.

 Please scan any handwritten notes and submit them through the online nominee form.
 Nominees can access this form by using the unique URL they received in their email from the Schwartz Center.
-If you can’t find your unique link, please contact us at email@example.com.
+If you can’t find your unique link or have any issues uploading materials, please contact us at email@example.com.

 No. The original nomination letter does not count as an additional letter of support, but will be reviewed along with the other materials.